 Electrolux IQ Touch 24 in.
 2.4 cu. ft.
 High Efficiency Front Load Washing Machine

 Door isn’t reversible

 If you’re looking for a compact washing machine that delivers all the same benefits as a full-size model, this option from Electrolux is the way to go.
-The washer is just 24 inches wide with a 2.4 cubic foot capacity, making it ideal for smaller homes, apartments, or households with just one or two people, and it can be stacked with a matching dryer, if desired.
-It doesn’t skimp on features, either—it has a steam cycle, sanitizing cycle, delay start, and more.
+The washer is just 24 inches wide with a 2.4-cubic-foot capacity, making it ideal for smaller homes, apartments, or households with just one or two people.
+It can be stacked with a matching dryer, if desired.
+It doesn’t skimp on features, either—this front load washer has a steam cycle, sanitizing cycle, delay start, and more.

-This compact washing machine has 14 wash cycles, including a fast wash, eco-friendly cycle, and delicates.
+This compact washing machine has 14 wash cycles, including a fast wash, eco-friendly, and delicate cycle.
 There’s even an option that will save your favorite settings.
 The appliance comes with the brand’s “second floor guarantee,” which promises smooth, quiet operation that won’t interrupt your daily routine, even if it’s near your bedroom.
 The only downside we could find is that the washer door can’t be reversed, which could pose a problem if you’re installing it in a tight space.

 Simple, user-friendly design